superduper-io/superduper/docs/dev_n_demo_setup.md

 Alternatively, you can use [GitHub Desktop to clone and fork](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop) for a more GUI-based developer experience.

+Note: if you have followed the "user demo setup" instructions and have now decided to contribute :smiley:, you will already have a clone but it does not point to a fork.

+The easiest and quickest might be fork and clone to another folder and/or delete the original clone.
+Alternatively, point your existing clone to the fork (via fiddly `git remote` varia).

 ### Setting up developer python environment for the `superduperdb` package